vitiral/defrag-rs/DEVELOPER.md

 ## Basic Theory

-The first thing to understand is that tinymem is created to be simple.
+The first thing to understand is that **defrag** is created to be simple.
 The goal is to get a defragmenting memory manager working and worry about performance later.
-Despite this fact, most of the features of tinymem are already designed to work relatively fast.
+Despite this fact, most of the features of **defrag** are already designed to work relatively fast.
 This is necessary, as you could easily spend billions of CPU cycles defragmenting memory with a poorly designed system.
-For this reason, the initial implementation of tinymem carefully balances simplicity with speed, opting for the simpler solution when it is “fast enough.” (at least for now)
+For this reason, the initial implementation of **defrag** carefully balances simplicity with speed, opting for the simpler solution when it is “fast enough.” (at least for now)

-Before going into the inner workings of tinymem, let’s first go over the goals of a mico-memory manager (in order of importance):
+Before going into the inner workings of **defrag**, let’s first go over the goals of a mico-memory manager (in order of importance):

 - easy to use